michaelreadyone/michael-portfolio/final_project_jiang.md

 # Method and medium
 The whole project will be built upon the outlines.
+Some charts may be redesigned to better convey the idea of the project.
 More details like() may be added to the project and the dataviz will be realized in Shorthand platform.